lukaemon/seed/project/finetune_t5_hello_world/README.md

 ## Context
-[mm-cot]() involves finetuning T5, but I haven't done it even once before.
+`mm-cot` involves finetuning T5, but I haven't done it even once before.
 Since finetuning task specific model is the selling point of huggingface, build some muscle memory couldn't be wrong.

 I know the purpose of gpt-3 is replacing task specific 3b model with few-shot on single LLM, but look at Whisper, Stable Diffusion, Codex, Neeva and sentence-transformers, I want to find an effective symbiosis between specialized small models and LLM.

 ## Done
 - 3 hello world summary finetuning on t5 series.
+- Publish a [blog](https://lukaemon.github.io/posts/2023/t5-finetuning-hello-world/samsum.html) based on this journey.
+Call this `stupidity economy`, making the most learning value out of stupidity.

 ## Learned
 - General API of huggingface `trainer`.